Alistair-Bell/MAGE-Engine/Readme.md

 ## Getting Started

-Please consult the wiki hosted on the github for compiling on your platform
+Until version 1.0 is there are no tutorials on compiling until that point